scalar-labs/scalardl-java-client-sdk/docs/dl-getting-started.md

 ## Create your contracts

-As we explained above, what you need to do is implementing `invoke` method as you like.
+As we explained above, what you need to do is implement the `invoke` method as you like.
 We are preparing more sample contracts, so please wait for an update.

 To quickly run and test your contrats, [Scalar DL Emulator](https://github.com/scalar-labs/scalardl-emulator) might be useful.